You don't want a long drawn-out court battle

 We are prepared to mediate the whole range of issues that will be part of your divorce settlement.
 With that said, we add the most value for those clients who have greater financial complexity and would benefit specifically from someone trained in financial mediation.

 No problem!
 We support a lot more than the dissolution of marriage in Ohio.
 With technology, we never have to meet in person.
-Many divorcing couples choose online mediation for its many benefits even when they are not located near our offices.
+Many divorcing couples choose online mediation for its many benefits even when they are located near our offices.